Daoyuan Wu

 Daoyuan Wu, Weichao Li, Rocky K. C. Chang, and Debin Gao

 In Proc.
-ACM CoNEXT Student Workshop, in conjunction with CoNEXT 2015, Heidelberg, Germany.
+ACM CoNEXT Student Workshop Poster, in conjunction with CoNEXT 2015, Heidelberg, Germany.

 R1